JsIqbal/Engineering-philosophy/distributed system.md

 # Failure in Distributed Systems

-In the computer teamwork, we need to know if any computer isn't doing well.

 ## Detection

+In our computer teamwork, it's important to know if any computer isn't doing well.

 - **How do we know?**
   - We set time limits.
-If a computer takes too long, we think it might be having a problem.
+If a computer takes too long to respond, we think it might be having a problem.

+### Challenges and Best Practices

+- **Challenge: Identifying Problems**
+  - It's like waiting for a friend who's late.
+If they take too long, we get worried.

+- **Best Practice: Time Limits**
+  - We set a deadline.
+If a computer doesn't finish its task by then, we consider it might be in trouble.

 ## Trade-offs

-- **Picking Time Limits:**
+Picking Time Limits is a tricky game.

-  - Choosing how long to wait is tricky.
-Too short, and we might make mistakes.
+- **Choosing how long to wait is tricky.**
+  - Too short, and we might think a computer failed when it's just a bit slow.
 Too long, and we waste time waiting.

+### Challenges and Best Practices

+- **Challenge: Finding the Right Balance**
+  - It's like deciding how long to wait for your friend.
+You don't want to leave too soon and miss them, but you also don't want to wait forever.

+- **Best Practice: Balancing Act**
+  - We need to find the sweet spot—enough time to be patient but not so much that we waste time unnecessarily.

 # Stateful vs. Stateless Systems